Make sense of shaking

-Use Grillo or SeedLink sensors to monitor ground motion or other vibrations.
+Use Grillo or SeedLink sensors to monitor ground motion.
 They connect to Grillo Console and monitor all seismic motion at the site.

 Use Grillo Console to process your data streams.
 Set up simple or complex routines and choose your desired outputs.

 Get fast alerts from Grillo Console to your Twitter, E-mail, relay device or SMS.